Michael Peck (footballer)

 Michael Dennis Peck (born 26 March 2001) is a professional footballer who plays for the Missouri State Bears as a defender.

 Career

 Peck made his professional debut on 13 November 2018 in a 2–0 EFL Trophy defeat between Argyle and EFL League Two side Newport County.
-In November 2019 he joined Dorchester Town on loan, and in December 2019 he joined Tiverton Town on a months loan deal.
+In November 2019, he joined Dorchester Town on loan, and, in December 2019, he joined Tiverton Town on a month's loan deal.
 The deal was later extended for another 28 days and later to the end of the season.

 Following his release by Plymouth Argyle in summer 2020, he joined Tiverton Town permanently for a season, before joining Missouri State University's soccer team, the Missouri State Bears, in 2021.